UFC 206: Holloway vs. Pettis: Predictions & Analysis

 A few statistical edges stand out.
 Krylov throws significantly more leather — a 4.1 sig. strike per minute gap.
 Cirkunov is far more active with takedowns, averaging 4.7 more per 15 minutes.
 Cirkunov has tighter striking defense, making opponents miss more often.

 The Pick: Misha Cirkunov over Nikita Krylov.
-This is essentially a pick'em.
-The model nudges toward Cirkunov at 53%, but there's almost nothing separating these two.
-Notably, the betting market has Cirkunov at 50% implied while our model sees 53% — a 3-point disagreement that could signal value.
+The model gives Cirkunov a slight nod at 58% — this could easily go either way.
+Notably, the betting market has Cirkunov at 50% implied while our model sees 58% — a 8-point disagreement that could signal value.

 Olivier Aubin-Mercier vs Drew Dober